p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 ### Notes

-- Gargoyles may hold any chest tier except for Pink Jeweled.
+- Gargoyles may hold any chest tier except for Pink Jewelled.
-- Every Multiplayer Dungeon has it's own chance for a Pink Jeweled chest to appear.
+- Every Multiplayer Dungeon has it's own chance for a Pink Jewelled chest to appear.
 - Obtaining Unique and Super Unique items with levels higher than designed is possible but they're not permanent.
 - Drop level may vary greatly.